 Building on the latest analysis of Malawi’s climate change vulnerabilities, investments in climate change adaptation will build the capacity of the Fisheries Department to safeguard Malawi’s fisheries and promote sustainable fisheries co-management.
 Activities will increase scientific understanding of the effects of climate change on Lake Malawi, which has the most biodiverse fish population of any lake in the world, and support approaches that protect both ecosystems and livelihoods.

-Sustainable climate change mitigation and adaptation measures can increase community and ecosystems resilience to climate change impacts.
+Sustainable climate change mitigation and adaptation measures increase resiliency and safeguard development gains in other sectors.

 - Ministry of Environment and Climate Change Management